 Having invested heavily in a state-of-the-art control room, Central Bedfordshire

-These parish councils do not have the infrastructure or capacity to monitor their own cameras on a regular basis, nor did they have the required experience of CCTV legislation to allow them to establish an effective deployment programme.
+These parish councils do not have the infrastructure or capacity to monitor their own cameras regularly, nor did they have the required CCTV legislation experience to allow them to establish an effective deployment programme.

-The local Parish Councils, therefore, collaborated with Central Bedfordshire, enabling them to tap into Central Bedfordshire's expertise and CCTV infrastructure, while Central Bedfordshire CCTV established an additional revenue stream for the support services they were providing.
+Therefore, the local Parish Councils collaborated with Central Bedfordshire, enabling them to tap into Central Bedfordshire's expertise and CCTV infrastructure.
+At the same time, Central Bedfordshire CCTV established an additional revenue stream for the support services provided.

 As Central Bedfordshire is a predominantly rural authority, WCCTV’s